Read Together · inkwool · Read Together · inkwool.com

 Months 1–4

 Web and mobile.
-Book rooms, position tracking, progressive note reveal.
-Built beautifully from the ground up.
+Rooms, position tracking, progressive note reveal.
+Built beautifully.
 Founding readers shape every decision.

 Phase 03